YountenTshering/AT70.18_HomeWork/MidExam_2021/README.md

 7. **Rest Repositories** → provides automatic restful controllers
 8. **Validation** → provides table validation such as @Email (Not Used)

->### Aside from these dependencies, make sure you install these additional dependencies from maven repositories:
+>### Aside from these dependencies, make sure to install these additional dependencies from maven repositories:

 - **Tomcat jasper** → allows us to work with .jsp files.
 - **Jackson dataformat xml** → allows our RESTful API to work with XML, instead of only json files